Frequently Asked Questions (FAQs)

-Below are frequently asked questions about the Purple Line organized into six categories.
-Select “+” next to each question to reveal the answer.
+Explore frequently asked questions about the Purple Line.
+Click on the question to reveal the answer.

 About the Purple Line